jmikola/AutoLogin/README.md

 ## Compatibility

-This library's master branch maintains compatibility with Symfony2's master branch.
-There is no alternate branch for 2.0.x compatibility.
+This bundle's `master` branch maintains compatibility with Symfony2's master branch.
+The 1.0.x tag for this bundle tracks its `master` branch.

+There is no support for Symfony 2.0.x.